PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Code is supplied as a string, not as a function object.
   Note that this function does nothing in 'client' or 'config-check' modes.

+.. function:: setTicketsKeyAddedHook(callback)

+  .. versionadded:: 1.9.0

+  Set a Lua function that will be called everytime a new tickets key is added.
+The function receives:

+  * the key content as a string
+  * the keylen as an integer

+  See :doc:`../advanced/tls-sessions-management` for more information.

 .. function:: submitToMainThread(cmd, dict)

   .. versionadded:: 1.8.0